JPRodrigues-gh/netflix_rotten_tomatoes/README.md

   * Instead, I inserted the count in the respective lists before padding with empty string
 * Due to adding of the count to the lists this affected the length of the lists.
   * I added 2 to the row_cnt to resolve the issue
+* NOT really a bug, more of a nuisance
+  * When searching for Actors the search method would search for the occurance of either of an Actor's name or surname, also in part. eg. 'Liam Neeson' would also return Actors with name 'William' because liam appears in the name.
+  * Solution was to place the code with and conditional statement where if the search is on Actors the method is not used.

 ## Sources and References